-Variable annuities can be variable when looking at the account balance, fees are deducted from the account value.
+Variable annuities can be variable when looking at the account balance.
+Fees are deducted from the account value.

 Compare owning a variable annuity-like going to the dentist, you know you will experience pain, you are not sure how much.

 Variable annuities allow the owner considerable flexibility to invest annuity premiums in any way they see fit.
-The risks involved are the same as investments in stocks, bonds or mutual funds.
+The risks involved are the same as investments in stocks, bonds, or mutual funds.
 The investor gets to keep the entire profit from gains and is liable to bear the loss for any decline in the price of invested holdings.

 Investments in annuities are tied up until age 59 ½, and early withdrawals are subject to a 10% penalty by the IRS.
 Also, investment gains are taxed upon withdrawal at ordinary income tax rates, instead of long term capital gains tax.
 Some companies will also charge surrender fees if you wish to change your annuity to another company.
 The fee will vary depending on the age of the annuity.
 Administrative changes and annual fees are buried into the cost of the contract and will be deducted from your profit.
-These charges average around 1.4% but can be as high as 3.5% depending on the actual contract.
-Fees, expenses and all details o the contract are available in the sales prospectus.
+These charges average around 1.4% but can be as high as 3.5%, depending on the actual contract.
+Fees, expenses, and all details for the contract are available in the sales prospectus.

 Variable annuities may have advantages over direct investments in stock markets but also have their downsides.
-It is necessary to take a good look at how annuities work, what are the contract charges, how much flexibility you have and what are the long term gains.
+It is necessary to take a good look at how annuities work, what are the contract charges, how much flexibility you have, and what are the long term gains.
 It is advisable to discuss your options with a financial advisor.